 Coronavirus crisis: COVID-19 cases in Uttar Pradesh cross 3,000-mark, Agra to be worst-hit city

-Lucknow, May 08: The number of coronavirus positive patients in Uttar Pradesh crossed the 3000-mark on Friday with 73 fresh cases and two deaths.
+Lucknow, May 08: The number of coronavirus positive patients in Uttar Pradesh crossed the 3,000-mark on Friday with 73 fresh cases and two deaths.

-According to Union Health Ministry's update at 8 am, the number of positive cases of COVID-19 in the state now stands at 3,071 with the death toll of 62.
+According to the Union Health Ministry's update at 8 am, the number of positive cases of COVID-19 in the state now stands at 3,071 with the death toll of 62.

 Coronavirus crisis: How Epidemic Disease Act, 1897, made its way to the Indian government